argonne-lcf/user-guides/docs/aurora/data-management/daos/daos-overview.md

 ## Cluster Size

-DAOS Cluster size is the number of available DAOS servers.
-While we are working towards bringing up the entire 1024 daos server available users, currently different number of daos nodes could be up.
-Please check with support or run an IOR test to get an estimate on the current number of daos servers available.
+DAOS cluster size is the number of available DAOS servers.
+While we are working towards bringing up the entire 1024 DAOS server available users, currently different number of DAOS nodes could be up.
+Please check with support or run an IOR test to get an estimate on the current number of DAOS servers available.

 ![expected Bandwidth](expectedBW.png "Expected number of daos servers and its approximate expected bandwidth")